 Donald, Alexis and Meinke, Holger and Power, Brendan and Wheeler, Matthew and Ribbe, Joachim (2004) Forecasting with the Madden-Julian Oscillation and the applications for risk management.
-In: 4th International Crop Science Congress, 26 September - 01 October 2004, Brisbane, Australia.
+In: 4th International Crop Science Congress (ICSC 2004): New Directions for a Diverse Planet, 26 Sep-1 Oct 2004, Brisbane, Australia.

 |Additional Information:||Individual authors retain copyright.|

 |Uncontrolled Keywords:||Madden Julian Oscillation; risk management; climate forecasting; climate variability; tropical atmosphere|

 |Subjects:||260000 Earth Sciences > 260600 Atmospheric Sciences > 260602 Climatology (incl.
 Palaeoclimatology)|